 Opera del Duomo, otherwise known as OPA, is the cathedral works committee established by the Republic of Florence in 1296.
 Its main role was to oversee the constructions and related works on the cathedral and its campanile.
 After finishing the last missing piece of the complex, the dome, OPA’s main function became preserving the monuments, sculptures and other artworks within the complex.
 The museum was founded in 1891 to shelter the works which have been removed for preservation.
 Today, the museum comprises 6000 square meters of showroom space, over 750 pieces of art scattered over 25 room and 3 floors.
 The main rooms include:

 The museum is also where you can find the largest gift shop inside the Duomo complex.
-It’s located at the museum entrance.
+You can find it at the museum entrance.
 Other, smaller souvenir shops are by the entrance to the Campanile and the Crypt of Santa Reparata.

 The crypt of Santa Reparata is, in fact, the archaeological site of the first Florence cathedral.
-It was built in the 6th century and is believed to be one of the first crucial signs of Christianity in Florence.
-Historians believe the cathedral was dedicated to the epic victory of Christians over the King of Goths in the 5th century.
+It was built in the 6th century and is considered to be one of the first crucial signs of Christianity in Florence.
+Historians believe the cathedral was to honor the epic victory of Christians over the King of Goths in the 5th century.

-The today’s cathedral was built on top of Santa Reparata.
+The today’s cathedral stands atop of Santa Reparata ruins.
 It wasn’t until the 70s when the archeological digs enabled people to visit the ruins of the former cathedral.
 In addition to the ruins, the crypt also showcases several finds from Roman and Medieval periods such as decoration fragments and tombs.

 The pass allows you to visit the monuments within 48 hours since entering the first one (beginning March 1, 2018, the validity limit increases to 72 hours).
-Be sure to make the most of your time inside the monuments as each of them can only be visited once.
+Be sure to make the most of your time inside the monuments as you can visit each only once.

 If you plan on climbing the Duomo, the reservation is compulsory as the queues to access the cupola are the longest and slowest.
 Also, climbing the 463 steps up a narrow staircase is quite challenging (elevator not available), hence, people suffering from heart problems, claustrophobia or vertigo should forgo the experience.
 Last admissions are no later than 40 minutes before closing time.